 What’s in an Operating Agreement?

 Like an estate plan, an operating agreement should be tailored to each LLC.
-While you can generalize a lot of terms about an LLC, each LLC is different and requires customization in their documents.
+While you can generalize a lot of terms about an LLC, each LLC is different and requires customization in its documents.
 Some common issues to address are

 - Purpose of the LLC